 Digitizing new forms of business organizations to create business-to-business partnerships, business-to-consumer relationships, pathways-to-profitability; Legal, Ethical, Social, Political and Global Issues.
+Offered every year.
+3 credits.

 BA 355 Insurance and Risk Management

 This survey course covers the identification and evaluation of risk, and techniques for the management of risk.
 Commercial and personal risks are studied from the points of view of the corporation, the individual, and the insurer.
 Areas of emphasis include commercial property, business liability, worker's compensation, automobile, life, health, disability, and income insurance.